Slavery and Human Trafficking

 Policies and Due Diligence

-Blake Morgan LLP has worked hard to improve all aspects of our procurement processes which take full account of the requirements of the Act and also all of our regulatory, information security and data protection requirements.
+Blake Morgan LLP continues to work hard to improve our procurement processes which take full account of the requirements of the Act and also all of our regulatory, information security and data protection requirements.

 Our supplier due diligence process includes: